soobinrho/dotfiles-personal/README.md

 So, here's how I set up a SSH server on my second laptop.
-Port 22 is likely to be secure as long as it is updated to the latest version, and `sshd_config` is configured securely as shown two sections below.
+Port 22 is likely to be secure as long as it is updated to the latest version and `sshd_config` is configured securely as shown two sections below.
 Nevertheless, the best way to prevent a malicious hacker from getting into port 22 is to make it unavailable.
 So,